 7.1.10 If, despite the above provisions, a Member State or Sector Member proposes a Question directly to a WTSA, the latter either approves the Question or invites the Member State or Sector Member to submit the proposed Question to the next meeting of the relevant study group(s) to allow time for its thorough examination.

-7.1.11 The Director shall take account of the relevant provisions of WTSA Resolution 44 (Rev. Dubai, 2012) in responding to any request submitted by developing countries5 through the Telecommunication Development Bureau (BDT), particularly with regard to matters connected with training, information, examination of questions which are not covered by the ITU-D study groups, and technical assistance required for the examination of certain questions by the ITU-D study groups.
-In order to allow for the specific characteristics of countries with economies in transition, developing countries, and especially the least developed countries, TSB shall take account of the relevant provisions of WTSA Resolution 44 (Rev. Dubai, 2012) in responding to any request submitted by such countries through BDT, particularly with regard to matters related to training, information, examination of questions which are not covered by the ITU-D study groups, and technical assistance required for the examination of certain questions by the ITU-D study groups.
+7.1.11 In order to allow for the specific characteristics of countries with economies in transition, developing countries5, and especially the least developed countries, TSB shall take account of the relevant provisions of WTSA Resolution 44 (Rev. Dubai, 2012) in responding to any request submitted by such countries through BDT, particularly with regard to matters related to training, information, examination of questions which are not covered by the ITU-D study groups, and technical assistance required for the examination of certain questions by the ITU-D study groups.

 7.2 Approval of Questions between WTSAs (see Figure 7.1a)